 Radiation: Non-Ionizing and Ionizing, EPA, United States

 X-rays, gamma rays and particulate radiation such as alphas, betas and neutrons are capable of creating ionization in matter and are called ionizing radiation.
 Ionization is a process in which an electron is removed from its orbit around the atom's nucleus, resulting in a positively charged ion and a free negative electron.
 Ionization in biological material can lead to damage of cells and biological systems in the body if a large enough dose of radiation is received by the body.
-To understand the ionization process, you should first review the structure of the atom at www.lbl.gov/abc/Basic.html.

 When we talk about radiation and radiation dose, we use special terms such as rad or rem.
 To understand dose and radiation measurement, you must have a basic understanding of what these words mean.

-See http://en.wikipedia.org/wiki/Ionizing_radiation_units for informationon Radiation Terms.
+See here for information on Radiation Terms.

 The biological effects from exposure to ionizing radiation depend on the amount and type of radiation you are exposed to.
 Not all radiation exposure is dangerous.
 We are all exposed to small amounts of radiation every day of our lives from naturally occurring radionuclides in the air, water, food and in the earth and building materials surrounding us.
 This radiation is called background radiation.